-Halifax offers a decent range of current accounts with all the benefits of a big bank, including multiple ways to bank, fraud protection and seven days a week customer service.
+Halifax offers a decent range of current accounts with all the benefits of a big bank, including multiple ways to bank and 6 days a week customer service.

-Halifax offers a solid basic current account plus a range of options for those who are looking for something a little what bit more sophisticated:
+Halifax offers a free everyday current account, plus a range of options for those who are looking for something more specific:

 Learn more about reward and incentive accounts

-Halifax’s student account offers a respectable fee-free overdraft of up to £1,500, but it doesn’t have any special discounts or benefits, so it may be worth checking out the competition – student accounts are known for the wide range of perks they offer, including railway and coach cards and free Amazon Prime memberships.
+Halifax’s student account offers a respectable fee-free overdraft of up to £1,500, but it doesn’t come with any freebies, so it may be worth checking out the competition – some student accounts offer incentives such as railcards and retail discounts.

 Learn more about student accounts

-Halifax’s Expresscash account helps children between 11 and 17 to better manage their money and also treats them with a little interest rate on balances.
+Halifax’s Expresscash account helps children between 11 and 17 to better manage their money and also treats them to a small interest rate on balances.
 The Money Smart account, for kids between 11 and 15, comes with a Visa debit card and interest which can be earned through a linked savings account.

 Learn more about children’s accounts